dyamand/dyamand.github.io/src/doc/docs/plugins/description.md

 Once a service has been discovered, it is time to describe its capabilities.
 Capabilities in DYAMAND are modeled by a concept called ```State```.
 A state describes a concept that the service provides data for or can control.
 A simple example of a state is a temperature, a device containing a temperature sensor can be modeled by a service containing a ```State``` of type Temperature.

-Indicating which states a particular service contains can be done specifying the different states by using ```State prototype```, by claiming that the service follows a certain ```Service protoype``` or by using a combination of the first two possibilities.
+Indicating which states a particular service contains can be done by specifying the different states using ```State prototype```, by claiming that the service follows a certain ```Service protoype``` or by using a combination of the first two possibilities.

 ### Service prototypes

 Services can optionally be created off of a service prototype.
 This means the created service will contain all mandatory states of the service prototype.
 Additional states can still be added if needed.
-The ```protocol``` variable in the snippet below is a ```DiscoveryProtocolProxy``` as described in .
+The ```protocol``` variable in the snippet below is a ```DiscoveryProtocolProxy``` as described in [Discoverying a new service](discovery.md).

 ```java
 ServiceBuilder<ExampleService> builder = this.protocol.newService(id, ExampleService.class);